IvgenyDevT/esp32_IoT_cloud_control_web_app/readme.md

 <br><br>
 <img src="images/saved-wifi-connected.PNG" alt="saved_wifi_connected" width="350"/>
 <br><br>
-⸻
+<br><br>

+---

-#### 🔄 5.
+### 🔄 5.
 OTA Update Page

 Purpose:

 Perform secure over-the-air (OTA) firmware updates remotely.

 How it works:
-	1. Place a compiled .bin firmware file in the /firmware/ directory of your GitHub-hosted files.
+- 1. Place a compiled .bin firmware file in the /firmware/ directory of your GitHub-hosted files.
-	2. Select it from the dropdown list in the dashboard.
+- 2. Select it from the dropdown list in the dashboard.
-	3. Click Start OTA.
+- 3. Click Start OTA.

 The dashboard sends an MQTT command with the firmware URL.
 The ESP32 performs an HTTPS request, validates the SSL certificate, downloads the binary, and writes it to flash memory.